RobbieTall/Plannera-ab/README.md

 2. (Optional) drop a snapshot HTML file under `scripts/fixtures/legislation/` for deterministic parsing while integrating the live source.
 3. Run `npm run legislation:ingest` or `npm run legislation:sync` to populate the tables.
 4. Use the exported query helpers (or Prisma) to verify the clauses.

+## NSW Planning data feeds (DATA-02)

+The NSW property, water and trades APIs are ingested through the helpers in `src/lib/nsw`.

+- `getNswPlanningSnapshot` orchestrates fetch + parse cycles for the three datasets.
+When the `NSW_*` environment variables are set it will fetch the live NSW Planning endpoints with the configured API keys; otherwise it falls back to deterministic JSON fixtures in `scripts/fixtures/nsw-data/` for development.
+- `/api/chat` now calls `getNswPlanningSnapshot` for every request so chats and downstream tools receive the latest property, water and trades context alongside the planning summary and legislation snippets.
+- `npm run nsw:data:test` executes `scripts/nsw-data-check.ts`, exercising the ingest/parse logic in isolation.
+This provides a quick health check that the environment has valid API keys and that the returned payloads can be parsed.
+- The landing `PlanningAssistant` component displays the live NSW dataset snippets so users can see what was pulled in from the portal during each run.

 ## Workspace + Dashboard Enhancements